PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/modules/resolvers_Query_event.md

 • `Const` **event**: [`QueryResolvers`](types_generatedGraphQLTypes.md#queryresolvers)[``"event"``]

-This query will fetch the event with `ACTIVE` status from database.
+This query will fetch the event with _id === args.id from the database.

 **`Param`**